Skip to main content

 I am logged into my Spotify account

-Input Text id=username ${USERNAME}
+Fill Text id=username ${USERNAME}

-Click Button id=login
+Click id=login

 I create a new playlist named "${playlist_name}"

-Click Button id=new_playlist
+Click id=new_playlist

-Input Text id=playlist_name ${playlist_name}
+Fill Text id=playlist_name ${playlist_name}

-Click Button id=create_playlist
+Click id=create_playlist

 The playlist "${playlist_name}" should be visible on my profile

-Page Should Contain Element xpath=//div[text()='${playlist_name}']
+Get Element xpath=//div[text()='${playlist_name}']

 It should be private by default